Your Weingarten Rights

 These Are the Basic Guidelines Covering the Use of Weingarten:

-• The employer must either grant the request and delay questioning until the union person arrives; deny the request, but end the interview at once; or give the worker the choice of going ahead without representation or ending the interview immediately.
+• The employer must either grant the request and delay questioning until the union person arrives, deny the request but end the interview at once, or give the worker the choice of going ahead without representation or ending the interview immediately.

 • An employer who denies the worker’s request for representation and continues to ask questions is committing an unfair labor practice.
 The worker can legally refuse to answer questions in such circumstances.